flatpak/xdg-desktop-portal/doc/website/index.md

 possible to have apps use them _transparently_.
 For example, the OpenFile portal is working well as a backend for the GtkFileChooserNative API.

-When it comes to files, we need to be careful to not let portal apis subvert the limited filesystem view that apps have in their sandbox.
+When it comes to files, we need to be careful to not let portal APIs subvert the limited filesystem view that apps have in their sandbox.
 Therefore, files should only be passed into portal APIs in one of two forms:
 - As a document ID referring to a file that has been exported in the document